yvt/ARcane/README.md

     # Same as `npm run start` except that the develeopment server is
     # visible from LAN and TLS is enabled
     npm run start-pub

+Changing a Rust source code does not trigger recompilation.
+You have to run `npm run build:wasm` manually, which updates `target/*.wasm` which in turn triggers recompilation of the final webpack bundle.

 ## License